anton-serozhechkin/e_university_api/README.md

        docker-compose up

-### Checking code formats
+### Use code linters

-Before creating a pull request you need to use formatters and check the code.
+Before creating a pull request you need to use linters and check the code quality.

 1. Use flake8 to check the code, enter the command:

-      flake8
+       flake8 .

    every error line in report must be corrected in code

 2. Use black, enter command:

-      black <dirname or filename>
+       black .

 3. Use isort, enter command:

-      isort <dirname or filename>
+       isort .

 ### Performing tests